mattetti/wd-sinatra/README.md

 ### Hooks

-The request dispatcher offers 3 hooks which you can see demonstrated in `config/hooks.rb`.
+The request dispatcher offers a fews hooks which you can see demonstrated in `config/hooks.rb`.

 * `params_preprocessor_hook(params)`
 * `params_postprocessor_hook(params)`
+* `params_exception_handler(exception)`
 * `pre_dispatch_hook`

 The two first hooks are used to process the params and when implemented are expected to return the params that will be used in the request.

+The `params_exception_handler` hook allows you to overwrite the default exception handling happening when an exception is raised while handling the params (pre procssing, validation or post processing).

 The `pre_dispatch_hook` is called just before the request is dispatched to the service implementation.
 This is where you might want to implement an authentication verification system for instance.

-These 3 hooks have access to the entire request context, including the `service` being called.
+These hooks have access to the entire request context, including the `service` being called.
 You can use the service `extra` option to set some custom settings that can then be used in this pre dispatch hook.